Science finds simple way to make lamb leaner

 “The production of leaner meat does contribute to climate change mitigation, provided that people don’t make up for the leanness with overconsumption.”

-The study was funded by the Agriculture and Horticulture Development Board and the Biotechnology and Biological Sciences Research Council.
+The study was published in the journal Animal and funded by the Agriculture and Horticulture Development Board and the Biotechnology and Biological Sciences Research Council.

 Study at Bristol Veterinary School